justin2004/weblog/intuitive_graph_viz/README.md

 Let me know if you want to work on this together!

 Perhaps these first few implementations wouldn't be useful for non-toy datasets but they might help us think better about how to proceed with graph viz.

+---

+Note: the graph data (RDF) I used in this example comes from [this post](https://github.com/justin2004/weblog/tree/master/semantic_messages).